 In above, the management of

-Volumes is offloaded to individual user but as a developer, I don't like it.
-As a developer, I won't like to take responsibility of managing storage.
-I should just say that I want 10GB storage and it should be allocated from
+Volumes is offloaded to individual users but as a developer, I don't like it.
+As a developer, I won't like to take responsibility for managing storage.
+I should just say that I want 10GB of storage and it should be allocated from

-To de-couple the storage provisioning and its use, Kubernete created two objects -
+To de-couple the storage provisioning and its use, Kubernetes created two objects -